patricksp08/reprography-nodejs/README-en.md

 ### <a name="ProjectDependencies"></a> Project dependencies
-- Nodejs
-  * Express 4.17.1 - It is a framework for Node.js that provides minimal resources for building web servers.
+  * [Express](https://www.npmjs.com/package/express) 4.17.1 - It is a framework for Node.js that provides minimal resources for building web servers.
-  * Swagger-autogen 2.11.2
-  * Nodemon 2.0.13 - To restart the server whenever there is a change.
+  * [Nodemon](https://www.npmjs.com/package/nodemon) 2.0.13 -  To restart the server whenever there is a change.
-  * Jwt - To protect private routes.
+  * [Jsonwebtoken](https://www.npmjs.com/package/jsonwebtoken) 8.5.1 - To protect private routes.
-  * Bcrypt 5.0.1 - To Encrypt user passwords before saving to bank.
+  * [Bcrypt](https://www.npmjs.com/package/bcrypt) 5.0.1 - To Encrypt user passwords before saving to bank.
+  * [Crypto](https://www.npmjs.com/package/crypto) 1.0.1 - Used to create a random Token that will be transformed into a string.
-  * Cors 2.8.5 - It is a mechanism used by browsers to share resources between different sources
+  * [Cors](https://www.npmjs.com/package/cors) 2.8.5 - It is a mechanism used by browsers to share resources between different sources
-  * Multer 1.4.2 - It is a node.js middleware to handle multipart, which is mainly used to upload files.
+  * [Multer](https://www.npmjs.com/package/multer) 1.4.2 - It is a node.js middleware to handle multipart, which is mainly used to upload files.
-  * Body-Parser 1.19.0 - Parses the JSON encoded data, buffer, string and URL sent using the HTTP POST request.
+  * [Nodemailer](https://www.npmjs.com/package/nodemailer) 6.6.3 - Used to send e-mails.
-  * MariaDB 2.5.4 - It's the database we use.
+  * [MariaDB](https://www.npmjs.com/package/mariadb) 2.5.4 - It's the database we use.
+  * [Dotenv](https://www.npmjs.com/package/dotenv) 10.0.0 - Used to place environment variables (sensitive data).

 ## <a name="HowToStartTheApplication"></a> :arrow_forward: How to start the application:

 ### <a name="preRequisites"></a> Pre-requisites

-Before you start, you will need to have installed on your machine the following tools:
+* Before you start, you will need to have installed on your machine the following tools:
 [Git](https://git-scm.com), [Node.js](https://nodejs.org/en/).

-Besides, it's good to have an editor to work with the code as: [VSCode](https://code.visualstudio.com).
+* Besides, it's good to have an editor to work with the code as: [VSCode](https://code.visualstudio.com).

 ### <a name="Configuring"></a> Configuring

 1. Clone or download this repository to your machine.

-2. Put the `.env.sample` file in [/src](https://github.com/Squad-Back-End/reprography-nodejs/tree/master/src) and remember to rename this file to `.env.dev` if you want to use it in development or `.env` if you want to use it in production.

-**Remember**: What will define that you are running the API in **development mode** is the `NODE_ENV=dev` command before the start command.
-But we've already left everything set up for you on package.json.
-If you run the "dev" script, it will run with the environment variables (important to have the `.env.dev` created), otherwise it will run with the normal environment variables.
+2. Install the project dependencies, with the `npm install` or `yarn install` command if you have [yarn](https://yarnpkg.com) installed

 3. The `.env.sample` file is used to configure all the environment variables you need, such as information about your **database**.
 Change all the information so that the application works properly.